- Working Group

 Cape Peron is highly valued by the community as a coastal park in an urban setting, with significant environmental and heritage values.
 It is popular for a range of recreation activities and home to several clubs and community uses.

-The study area comprises mostly State-owned land with a complex tenure arrangement and is mostly reserved under the Metropolitan Region Scheme (MRS) for Parks and Recreation.
+The study area comprises mostly State-owned land with complex tenure arrangements and is mostly reserved under the Metropolitan Region Scheme (MRS) for Parks and Recreation.

 A Working Group, comprising representatives of State Government agencies and the City of Rockingham and supported by a Community Reference Group was established to consider: